electronero-project/electronero/README.md

 Token state is stored in the `~/.bitelectronero/tokens.bin` file and kept in sync across nodes.
 Earlier versions also exchanged a token blob in the handshake, but that field has been removed to avoid large payloads.
 Nodes now learn about tokens from transactions or by running `rescan_token_operations`.
 Each operation remains private thanks to ring signatures and normal transaction handling.

-Rescanning from a nonzero height keeps the existing token store and only applies new operations from that point forward.
+Running `rescan_token_operations` wipes the local token data and replays all token transactions from the supplied start height.
+Replaying from height `0` rebuilds the complete token history.

 ### Future Token Improvements
 Tokens can now be burned or minted as needed.
 Future updates may extend the token system with additional governance features.